alex-lt-kong/the-nitty-gritty/c-cpp/cpp/01_raii-and-the-rule-of-five/README.md

-an existing `Wallet` object, we need a copy constructor, but if `second_wallet` has already been initialized and we want to replace its data with the data from another `Wallet` object (and properly handle memory resources of course), copy constructor won't help--as constructor won't be called.
+an existing `Wallet` object, we need a copy constructor, but if `second_wallet` has already been initialized and we want to replace its data with the data from another `Wallet` object (and properly handle memory resources of course), copy constructor won't help--as the object has already been initialized, its constructor won't be called again.
 In this case, we need a copy assignment operator.

 * Together with a copy constructor and a destructor, it is known as [the rule of three](https://en.cppreference.com/w/cpp/language/rule_of_three):